Frequently asked questions

 Will I get course credits for participating in an NDPIA course?

-Some courses are registered PhD courses at a Swedish University and credits for these courses can be accepted as credits at your home university.
+Some courses are registered PhD courses at a Swedish university and credits for these courses can be accepted as credits at your home university.

 For courses established within the NDPIA program and for workshops/symposiums hosted by NDPIA, a certificate of attendance is given to a student and can be used to request approval from your examiner at your home university.
 The certificate represents a special syllabus and states the course content/overview, what was learned, as well as suggested credit points.